SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 Use this dashboard to:

 - Gain insights into Client, Server Responses on Nginx Server.
 This helps you identify errors in Nginx Server.
-- To identify geo-locations of all Client errors.
+- Identify geo-locations of all Client errors.
 This helps you identify client location causing errors and helps you to block client IPs.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Nginx-OpenTelemetry/Nginx-Web-Server-Operations.png')} alt="Access" />